ZacharyMar/FPGArt/README.md

 - CLEAR (7): State entered from CLEAR_WAIT after iClear is de-asserted.
 Redraws the whole screen to be the default (blank cells with outlines).
 - RESET_MOUSE (8): Buffer state that sends enable signal to mouse.
 Should be used after state where mouse is disabled.
 Transitions to IDLE.

-NOTE: Priority of entering states from IDLE are as follows: MOVE, DRAW, ERASE, CLEAR_WAIT (i.e if multiple inputs are asserted at the same time, priority is given to state first in the list)
+**NOTE:** Priority of entering states from IDLE are as follows: MOVE, DRAW, ERASE, CLEAR_WAIT (i.e if multiple inputs are asserted at the same time, priority is given to state first in the list)

-#### Drawing Datapath
+### Drawing Datapath
-🟢WORKING SIMULATION
+🟢**WORKING SIMULATION**

 Responsible for generating output signals to VGA adapter to correctly draw what the user expects.